github/codeql/docs/language/learn-ql/python/pointsto-type-infer.rst

    where call.getFunc() = name and name.getId() = "eval"
    select call, "call to 'eval'."

 ➤ `See this in the query console <https://lgtm.com/query/6718356557331218618/>`__.
-Two of the demo projects on LGTM.com have calls that match this pattern.
+Some of the demo projects on LGTM.com have calls that match this pattern.

 There are two problems with this query: